 Although the image strips are combined together using seamlines that are placed along features in the imagery such that visible signs of the join are minimised, it is possible inconsistencies between the separate image strips in the orthorectified mosaics and modules exist along the seamlines.
 These inconsistencies could include; differing shadow directions, elevated features such as powerlines not joining or opposing lean directions on buildings or trees.

-Whilst all care is taken when placing seamlines to minimise any differences and ensure logical consistency is maintained, it is not always possible to fully remove them.
+Significant manual work is undertaken under the Enhanced processing workflow when placing seamlines to minimise any differences and ensure logical consistency is maintained, it is not always possible to fully remove them.
+Imagery processed to the Essential processing workflow specification is likely to contain visual seamline artefacts, particularly around buildings, vegetation and roadways.

 Pixel feathering is also used along the seamlines to minimise the visible differences at the join.
-In some circumstances this feathering may create the appearance of pixels being fuzzy directly either side of a seamline.
+In some circumstances this feathering may create the appearance of pixels being fuzzy or of objects being ghosted directly either side of a seamline.